GUIDE 2024

 To become a document manager, you need to have a Bachelor’s degree and previous experience as a technical writer.

-It is beneficial to have a background in leadership or some experience training others as well as the ability to ensure compliance through document management experience.
+It is beneficial to have a background in leadership or some experience training others as well as the ability to ensure compliance through document management skills and experience.

 Documentation managers are well-rounded professionals responsible for all kinds of tasks, usually with a background as a senior technical writer.

-If you keep up-to-date on the latest document management trends, you are already in step with becoming a documentation manager.
+If you keep up-to-date on the latest in document creation and management trends, you are already in step with becoming a documentation manager.

 You might also attend networking events to meet others in the field and create a solid portfolio to showcase your skills.
 Include samples from different jobs and employers to display your abilities.